ldoge/LDOGE/README.md

 Copy-paste unix commands to run a full litedoge node and start staking.

+## Why litedoge?

+Best way to learn about cryptocurrencies is to learn by doing!

+Litedoge is easy to learn, based on bitcoin and available in exchanges.

+This guide walks you trough installing the wallet and begin playing around with purchasing, staking and moving small amounts of cryptocurrency around.

 ## Server and operating system

-Litedoge runs on any unix or bsd server.
+Litedoge runs on any unix or BSD server.
 Even Raspberry PI.
-In this guide I'll focus on Ubuntu 16.04 running on cloud server.
+In this guide I'll focus on Ubuntu 16.04 running on a cloud server.

 Here are few host providers who offer cheap virtual private servers (vps) for international customers: